-Intro to World Languages French 1- 2 trimesters French 2-2 trimesters German 1-2 trimesters German 2-2 trimesters Spanish 1-2 trimesters Spanish 2-2 trimesters
+Intro to World Languages French 1- 2 trimesters German 1 - 2 trimesters Spanish 1-2 trimesters

 COLLEGE ADMISSION RECOMMENDATIONS

 In addition to your high school graduation requirements, students planning to attend a Technical, Community, or 4-Year College may need to complete additional coursework to be considered for admission.
 The table below summarizes these general requirements.